renaissance-publishing/renaissance/content/chapters/18-representing-a-character.md

 Somatics (SOM) sounds like some kind of “mental strength score.”
 How does that make sense?

-Partly, that’s just to make the skill system work: some physical skills (like Unarmed Combat) need an attribute to be linked to—or else we’d need to build special cases for them into the rules.
+Partly, that’s just to make the skill system work: some physical skills (like Unarmed Combat) need an attribute to be linked to — or else we’d need to build special cases for them into the rules.

 However, that’s also how the body *actually works*.
 The central nervous system has to learn to recruit and manage the muscles of the body, and some people really do learn to do this better than others\!